Clean Energy Financing

 What is the Clean Energy Financing Program?

 The Clean Energy Financing Program is a program that helps a municipality provide low interest financing to qualifying homeowners interested in undertaking clean energy upgrades.
-Once the upgrades are completed, the homeowner repays the municipality over time on their property tax bill – which is why these types of programs are often referred to as Property Assessed Clean Energy (PACE) financing.
+Once the upgrades are completed, the homeowner repays the municipality over time (through a monthly payment plan over 10 years).
+The financing is attached to the property tax account – which is why these types of programs are often referred to as Property Assessed Clean Energy (PACE) financing.

 How does the program work?